taraskaduk/taraskaduk-hugo/content/posts/2019-12-print-map/index.md

 ### Set up some parameters

 I have literally zero idea why I need to declare two `crs` projections.
 This is the only way I could make things work.
-Don’t askme any questions about it.
+Don’t ask me any questions about it.
 If you can explain to me what I’m doing here and why - please, do.

 ``` r
 # ESRI projection for mapping.